morph1904/Tyger2/README.md

 [![pipeline status](https://gitlab.bytesense.biz/morph1904/Tyger2/badges/master/pipeline.svg)](https://gitlab.bytesense.biz/morph1904/Tyger2/commits/master)
 # TygerCaddy Now Available
 https://tygercaddy.co.uk

-If you are interested please email, morph1904<at>gmail.com, this will only be open until the 20th of October.

 # Tyger2
-A Reverse Proxy Application
+A Reverse Proxy Application THIS IS NO LONGER SUPPORTED

 ## Description
 This is a a bundled application using Caddy as a reverse proxy server and Django/VueJS as a web GUI.
 This is currently BETA and not a finished product.
 Use in a live environment at your own risk!
 (Though it seems stable at the moment.)